 Prenatal genetic testing can cause emotional stress and anxiety, especially if you’re at a higher risk of chromosomal abnormalities.

-Studies indicate that women undergoing these diagnostic procedures often experience increased psychological distress.
-This heightened anxiety can affect how early parents begin bonding with their unborn child.
-The fear of uncertain outcomes usually lingers, intensifying your emotional burden.
+Some studies indicate that women undergoing these diagnostic procedures often experience increased psychological distress.
+In rare cases, this heightened anxiety may affect how early parents begin bonding with their unborn child, due to uncertainty about the outcome.

 2. Potential inaccuracies